Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 - Diff JSON represents the difference between the current HEM input file and the SAP data described in the Merged JSON and linked by the Mapping JSON.

-Validation provided by the SAP file is visible in the form of a blue validation badge in the Elements Viewer, and blue dots or chips within the Elements Editor.
-Validation can indicate both that a HEM element contains a value inconsistent with the SAP files, or that a specific named element in the SAP file is not in the HEM file.
+Validation provided by the SAP file is visible as a blue validation badge in the Elements Viewer, and as blue dots or chips within the Elements Editor.
+Validation can indicate that a HEM element contains a value inconsistent with the SAP files, or that a specific named element in the SAP file is missing from the HEM file.
 Missing elements can then be drawn or created with properties aligned to the SAP file.

 Global Settings

 The Global Settings button opens the Global Settings menu.
-If there is a red validation dot on this button, there is likely an issue - for example, the defaults file or a required HEM value is missing.
+If there is a red validation dot on this button, there is likely an issue, for example a missing defaults file or required HEM value.
 This can be resolved within the menu.

 Global Settings has two main tabs: